 - Child Protection.
 The openness and friendliness of Cambodian children needs to be weighed up against dangers from traffickers and those who would seek to harm them.
 We can ensure they know how to protect themselves.

 - Child Labour.
-We work with the Government informing students and through them their families of the current laws regarding child labour and stress the importance of education.
+We work with the Government informing students and through them their families of the current laws regarding child labor and stress the importance of education.

 - Drug Awareness.
 A member of the police force gives information to the older students each year.

 - Driver Safety.
 Most families have 1 moto shared between all members of the family.
-Once the students reach high school many of them drive the moto occasionally with no training or licences.
-There are many accidents on the roads and often fatalities with the younger drivers.
+Once the students reach high school many of them drive the moto occasionally with no training or licenses.

 - Artistic and Expression Activities.
-Classes are incorporated into the English curriculum covering craftwork, painting, drawing, theatre, dance, music and circus activities.
-In 2017 we were fortunate to have a volunteer hold drama classes once a week, the result of which was our “Happy” video.
+Classes are incorporated into the English curriculum covering craftwork, painting, drawing, theatre, dance, and music.

 - Sports Days.
-We have 3 sports teams who regularly compete against Our School and MCS, other local associations in the area as well as our annual whole school sports day which is great fun.
+We have sports teams who regularly compete against other local associations in the area as well as our annual whole school sports day which is great fun.